-Discussed in Hudson (n 23) 285.
+30 Discussed in Hudson (n 23) 285.

-Solloway letter (n 12).
+31 Solloway letter (n 12).

-It could be put against us that Recital 21 of the DSM Directive, which we cited earlier, states that '[i]n most cases, the concept of illustration would, therefore, imply the use only of parts or extracts of works'.
+32 It could be put against us that Recital 21 of the DSM Directive, which we cited earlier, states that '[i]n most cases, the concept of illustration would, therefore, imply the use only of parts or extracts of works'.
 But the Recital goes on immediately to say, 'which should not substitute for the purchase of materials primarily intended for the educational market'.
 This suggests the main issue is not quantity per se but market effect.
 Such a concept is not easy (as discussed in Hudson (n 1)), but we believe that for many copyright works used in teaching there is no economic interest that will be harmed by allowing that work to be viewed or watched by students, even in full - and especially where measures are taken to limit availability and re-use (eg by using lower-resolution images on slides, or by hosting content on password-protected VLEs to which only enrolled students have access).

-Norowzian v Arks Limited (No 1) [1998] FSR 394; Norowzian v Arks Limited (No 2) [2000] FSR 363.
+33 Norowzian v Arks Limited (No 1) [1998] FSR 394; Norowzian v Arks Limited (No 2) [2000] FSR 363.

-would also apply.
-The effect of that provision is that the performance of a dramatic work and the showing of a film to students at an educational establishment, for the purposes of instruction, are not public performances for the purposes of infringement.
-But playing a film in an online class or making it available to students via the virtual learning environment (VLE) may implicate other rights, including reproduction and, arguably, communication to the public.
-For section 34 to apply, we would need to construe its language to also cover these other rights.
-While Kitchin J was minded to do something similar in Football Association Premier League v QC Leisure in relation to section 72, that approach was permitted because of the wording and legislative backdrop of that exception.
-Furthermore, Kitchin J referred to section 34 in the course of his reasoning, stating that 'in so far as [the communication right] also confers rights in respect of some of the activities falling within [the public performance right] ... s.
-34(2) cannot provide a defence'.
-That is, Kitchin J saw section 34 as tied solely to public performance in a way
+including reproduction and, arguably, communication to the public.34 For section 34 to apply, we would need to construe its language to also cover these other rights.
+While Kitchin J was minded to do something similar in Football Association Premier League v QC Leisure in relation to section 72, that approach was permitted because of the wording and legislative backdrop of that exception.35 Furthermore, Kitchin J referred to section 34 in the course of his reasoning, stating that 'in so far as [the communication right] also confers rights in respect of some of the activities falling within [the public performance right] ... s.
+34(2)

-A claimant alleging infringement of the communication right in CDPA, section 20, would need to show that there was a communication, for instance through a file being made available or through content being transmitted to students.
+34 A claimant alleging infringement of the communication right in CDPA, section 20, would need to show that there was a communication, for instance through a file being made available or through content being transmitted to students.
 But even if this could be established, the university might seek to resist the proposition that any such communication was 'to the public', especially where the relevant film or extract was available only to students registered for that module via a password-protected VLE.
 For the communication right, the CJEU has stated repeatedly that the public 'refers to an indeterminate number of potential viewers and implies, moreover, a fairly large number of people': eg GS Media BV v Sanoma Media Netherlands BV (C-160/15) [2017] 1 CMLR 30 (Second Chamber), [36].
 This emphasis on audience size can be contrasted, to a degree, with the approach to the public performance right in section 19, where factors such as the character of the audience have been significant: eg Duck v Bates (1884) 13 QBD 843.
 That said, in assessing whether a communication was to the public, courts have considered the cumulative effect of individual acts: eg SGAE v Rafael Hoteles SL (C-306/05) [2006] ECR I-11519 (Third Chamber), [38]; Stichting Brein v Ziggo BV (C-610/15) [2017] ECDR 19, [41].
 Whether a university has infringed the communication right would therefore depend, inter alia, on whether the court assessed 'the public' by aggregating acts in different modules, over time and for different films.
 We should also emphasise that, even if a university succeeded on the section 20 point, it may still need to invoke an exception like section 32 in relation to the argument that it had infringed or authorised the infringement of the reproduction right.